Mian Alamdar Abbas Qureshi

 1 January 1963) is a Pakistani politician who had a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

 He was born on 1 January 1963 in Muzaffargarh.

 He has the degree of Master of Arts which he obtained in 1984 from Forman Christian College.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-255 (Muzaffargarh-V) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-255 (Muzaffargarh-V) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.

-He was re-elected to Provincial Assembly of the Punjab as an independent candidate from Constituency PP-277 (Muzaffargarh-X) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as an independent candidate from Constituency PP-277 (Muzaffargarh-X) in the 2018 Pakistani general election.

 In August 2018, he joined Pakistan Tehreek-e-Insaf (PTI).

+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-269 Muzaffargarh-II in the 2024 Pakistani general election.
+However later he resigned on 22 March 2024.